hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Description

 This operation injects metadata into images.
+It can also modify image spatial characteristics, which are distinct from metadata.

 ### Parameters

 - ImageSelection
 - KeyValues
+- SliceThickness
+- VoxelWidth
+- VoxelHeight
+- ImageAnchor
+- ImagePosition
+- ImageOrientationColumn
+- ImageOrientationRow

 #### ImageSelection

 ##### Description

-Select image arrays to operate on.
-Specifiers can be of two types: positional or metadata-based key@value regex.
+Select one or more image arrays.
+Note that image arrays can hold anything, but will typically represent a single contiguous 3D volume (i.e., a volumetric CT scan) or '4D' time-series.
+Be aware that it is possible to mix logically unrelated images together.
+Selection specifiers can be of two types: positional or metadata-based key@value regex.
 Positional specifiers can be 'first', 'last', 'none', or 'all' literals.
 Additionally '#N' for some positive integer N selects the Nth image array (with zero-based indexing).
 Likewise, '#-N' selects the Nth-from-last image array.
 Positional specifiers can be inverted by prefixing